Information on COVID-19:

-- Chatham-Kent based settlement agency, Adult Language and Learning, has cancelled a number of programs to ensure the health and safety of their staff, clients, and the public.
+- Chatham-Kent-based settlement agency Adult Language and Learning has cancelled several programs to ensure the health and safety of their staff, clients, and the public.
 Office and Settlement Services staff are still available to communicate with clients online or by phone, Monday to Thursday from 9:00 a.m. to 4:00 p.m.
-Adult Language and Learning can be reached at 519.354.7424 or by email at: email@example.com.
+Adult Language and Learning can be reached at 519.354.7424 or by email at:

-- College Boreal Chatham-Kent offers a unique service to Newcomers to Canada: Socio-economic Integration Navigation.
-This multilingual service assists newcomers in creating a customized short and long term plan to ensure a sustainable career that will impact not only first-generation immigrants but subsequent generations as well.
-As of September 2020, College Boreal will also be offering fast-track English language classes (LINC) with a focus on education and employment.
-Contact them today by phone at 519.397.1677 or by email at: firstname.lastname@example.org.
+- College Boreal Chatham-Kent offers a unique service to Newcomers to Canada: Socioeconomic Integration Navigation.
+This multilingual service assists newcomers in creating a customized short and long-term plan to ensure a sustainable career that will impact not only first-generation immigrants but also subsequent generations.
+As of September 2020, College Boreal will also be offering fast-track English language classes (LINC) focusing on education and employment.
+Contact them today by phone at 519.397.1677 or by email at:

 Supports and Benefits Available: